rustyshakelford2/LavaFurnace/readme.txt

 {this accepts either true or false values)
 (if set to true admins are allowed to enter LavaFurnace commands into the server console)

+custom_smeltables=
+{this accepts comma separated integer values}
+(any values entered here are accepted as valid smeltable items for a furnace regardless of if they actually can be smelted)

 layer_one_blocks=
 (this accepts defined valid block types for the top most layer of the furnace)